 |

 Even though is always difficult to describe music, Simon comments about the new sound give even more details… the choice of words and adjectives from someone who’s main job is playing with words in not only very significant but also enlightening: “I’m very excited about the music, it’s into the realm of experimental for sure, you know… some albums are more kind of mainstream and other goes… I think the Rio album was a mainstream album but the first album was a more experimental album, now with this one will definitely be more in the first album experimental camp.
 It’s a very different kind of vibe to Paper Gods and I think it has a lot to do with Erol’s involvement.
+Simon continues, during an interview to BBC radio solent, “We are really excited about the new album, it’s very uplifting, it’s a dance music sort of orientated work, like Rio, like the first album.
+It’s got a lot of dance floor on it”

 |